 Over 130 art galleries, showrooms, creative services, architecture firms, high-end retail stores, antique dealers, restaurants and coffee shops can be found within the district.

-The District is home to many flagship luxury stores including Hermès, Tom Ford, Louis Vuitton, Christian Louboutin, Prada, Celine and more.
-Currently, there are over 70 stores open in the District, with another 60 set to open by mid-2017.
+Many flagship luxury stores including Hermès, Tom Ford, Louis Vuitton, Christian Louboutin, Prada, Celine and more are located in the Design District.

-In 2009, the first luxury retailer opened in the Design District, Christian Louboutin, marking a new era for the Design District.
-Later that year, Yohji Yamamoto opened in the Design District.
-In 2011, Louis Vuitton announced plans to open a Louis Vuitton store in the neighborhood by 2014 after announcing its closure of its Bal Harbour Shops store (the first Louis Vuitton store to open outside of New York City), along with opening other brands from the LVMH company in the Design District, including stores such as Sephora, Marc Jacobs, Givenchy, and Fendi.
+Louis Vuitton later announced plans to open a store (the first Louis Vuitton store to open outside of New York City), along with opening other brands from the LVMH company in the Design District, including stores such as Marc Jacobs, Givenchy, and Fendi.

 The three-story, 13,000-square-foot Hermès store opened in November 2015 and is only the third U.S. flagship after Madison Avenue in New York City and Rodeo Drive in Beverly Hills, CA.

-By the end of 2017, Dacra will have 120 stores open on its own property, and other property owners will have another 40.
-Stores to open include, Be Miami, Aesop, Citco, Creed, Dior, Dolce & Gabbana, Faubourg Galerie & Café, Isabel Marant, Joseph, Loro Piana, Rag & Bone, Tod’s, Tory Burch, Van Cleef & Arpels, Saint Laurent, Sevan Biçakçi and Zilli.
+As of the end of 2017, Dacra has 120 stores open on its own property, and other property owners have another 40.
+Among these include, Be Miami, Aesop, Citco, Creed, Dior, Dolce & Gabbana, Faubourg Galerie & Café, Isabel Marant, Joseph, Loro Piana, Rag & Bone, Tod’s, Tory Burch, Van Cleef & Arpels, Saint Laurent, Sevan Biçakçi and Zilli.